fgonzalezd92/oct-java-quarkus-2023/notes.md

 * Define a **Repository** class by specifying the entity class and the primary key type
 * Inject the Repository and use the methods to perform CRUD operations
 * Mark the method as **@Transactional** if you have CUD operations

+### Day 15

+* JPA (Hibernate implementation of JPA, Hibernate Panache)
+* JPQL (or HQL) query the classes and properties
+* Inject EntityManager and use the methods to execute native SQL
+* @OneToMany, @ManyToOne, @ManyToMany
+* Lazy loading, cascade options while Insert/Delete
+* **Do not create a variable that maps to the foreign key column**